theupdateframework/pep-on-pypi-with-tuf/README.rst

 Every metadata and target file MUST include in its filename the `hex digest`__ of its `SHA-256`__ hash.
-For this PEP, it is RECOMMENDED that PyPI adopt a simple convention of the form: digest.filename.ext, where filename is the original filename without a copy of the hash, digest is the hex digest of the hash, and ext is the filename extension.
+For this PEP, it is RECOMMENDED that PyPI adopt a simple convention of the form: digest.filename, where filename is the original filename without a copy of the hash, and digest is the hex digest of the hash.

 __ http://docs.python.org/2/library/hashlib.html#hashlib.hash.hexdigest
 __ https://en.wikipedia.org/wiki/SHA-2